RS Persei

 RS Persei is a red supergiant variable star located in the Double Cluster in Perseus.
 The star's apparent magnitude varies from 7.82 to 10.0, meaning it is never visible to the naked eye.

-Location

-RS Persei is a member of the cluster NGC 884, χ Persei, one half of the famous Double Cluster.
+It is a member of the cluster NGC 884, χ Persei, one half of the famous Double Cluster.

 Variability

+In March of 1904, Lidiya Tseraskaya discovered that the star, then referred to as BD+56°583, is a variable star.
+It was listed with its variable star designation, RS Persei, in Annie Jump Cannon's 1907 work Second Catalog of Variable Stars.

 RS Persei is classified as a semiregular variable star, with its brightness varying from magnitude 7.82 to 10.0 over 245 days, Detailed studies show that it also pulsates with a long secondary period of 4,200±1,500 days.